whoissqr/io-jenkins-pipelines/README.md

 Set the parameters required for the build & execute.

+- Language - THe language of the project.
 - SCMURL - The URL of the project to build.
 - SCMBranch - The branch of the project to build.
 - IOConfigName - The configuration name of IO (configured under Jenkin's global configuration for IO).